 And what is unique only for Smartlook – it supports mobile games built on Unity & Metal frameworks.
 (Unreal engine also incoming soon enough; keep an eye on our social media)

 Madfinger Games – creators of the Shadowgun Legends game series – use Smartlook to discover bugs, visualize blind spots and understand gamer interaction.
-Check out this interview with Madfinger Games about how they use Smartlook for their mobile games.
+Check out this interview with Madfinger Games about how they use Smartlook for their mobile game analytics.

 Here’s a .gif on how it looks from inside the tool: